NFL-Bills safety Hamlin in critical condition after collapsing, game postponed | Sports-Games

 NFL-Bills safety Hamlin in critical condition after collapsing, game postponed

 Buffalo Bills safety Damar Hamlin was in critical condition after being given CPR and taken from the field in an ambulance during Monday's National Football League game against Cincinnati.
-The 24-year-old briefly got to his feet after making a tackle on the Bengals' Tee Higgins with 5:58 remaining in the first quarter but then fell on his back.
+The 24-year-old briefly got to his feet after making what appeared to be a routine a tackle on the Bengals' Tee Higgins with 5:58 remaining in the first quarter but then fell on his back.

 "Hamlin received immediate medical attention on the field by team and independent medical staff and local paramedics," NFL Commissioner Roger Goodell said in a statement.
 "He was then transported to a local hospital where he is in critical condition.